 For international students, the MFA VN program is a perfect fit as students are only required to be on campus in NYC for three eight-week periods during three consecutive summers.
-SVA offers on-campus housing for the MFAVN summer session.
-Fees will be published in January.
+Housing on campus differs with availability each summer.
+Please check back for information in January.
 Because students are not considered “full-time” in the four six-credit fall and spring online semesters, the educational visa with SVA will not allow students to stay in the United States during those four semesters.
 Typically, students can arrive here 30 days prior to the summer sessions and must leave no later than 60 days after the end.
-Some students have enrolled in ESL studies at other institutions in NYC during the fall and spring to bridge this gap, in which case the visa gets transferred temporarily to the other school during those periods, returning to SVA for the summer sessions.
 Please carefully review this structure–detailed information can be found on SVA’s international student page here which includes a FAQ section.

 If you need to apply for a new visa, there may now be longer wait times and delays at U.S. Embassies and Consulates worldwide.
 Be sure to allow extra time to obtain transcripts (which may need to go through an academic equivalency service) for the application, as we cannot render a decision without them.
-Typically, you would need to be accepted by mid-April in order have time to obtain an educational visa to start the program in June, although these processes vary by country.
-We will of course, do our best to support and accelerate this process.
+Typically, you would need to be accepted by early April in order to obtain an educational visa to start the program in June, although these processes vary by country, and could be impacted by travel restrictions.
+We will, of course, do our best to support and accelerate this process.

 SVA will commit its resources to see that all students and faculty can continue to pursue their education and teaching.
 Since the political situation is fluid, as a practical matter, applicants are advised to keep a close watch on the news and feel free to confer directly with our International Students Office, email@example.com, (212 592-2236).